infosoftas/info-subscription-doc/source/subscribers/authorization.rst

 Plans are typically used for bundling things together and special offers, and as such products typically have a closer relation with authorization needs, but it depends on the business what is most appropriate.

 The basic flow would then be adapted with steps:

-1. Let some administrative user map products by presenting them with the products list !!!API GetProducts!!!! and keep the mapped list of product ids.
+1. Let some administrative user map products by presenting them with :api-ref:`the products list <Product/ProductGet>` and keep the mapped list of product ids.
-1. For all subscriptions thats cover the current date, verify that one/all products in the defined list is included in the subscription.
+2. For all subscriptions thats cover the current date, verify that one/all products in the defined list is included in the subscription.

 ..
 Note::
     In case of multiple subscriptions decide if a multi-product requirement can be met from different subscriptions or not.